UmmItC/misc-code/README.md

-# misc
+# bash script

-Some random stuff that i use often.
-Maybe useful for you too :)
+Just store my bash script that i used.
+Might be useful for you?